Flexksx/distributed_mafia_platform/README.md

 Active services in the 2025 compose stack:

 * **API Gateway** – Entry point for clients; enforces auth and caches responses in Redis.
 No business routes exposed for internal-only traffic.
 * **Message Broker** – HTTP ingress + gRPC delivery for service-to-service commands and events.
-Owns LB, circuit breaking, DLQ, and 2PC.
+Owns LB, circuit breaking, DLQ, 2PC, and Saga pattern for long-running distributed transactions.
 * **Service Discovery** – Tracks service heartbeats, load, and health, and returns routable instances to the gateway.
 * **User Management Service** – Single source of truth for player identity and in‑game currency.
 * **Game Service** – Orchestrates lobbies, player state, and day/night cycles.